An intricate quantum statistical effect and the foundation of quantum mechanics: The time-ordered causal macroscopic dynamics

+The {\em past} evolution is assumed to be too short to allow multiple pathways.
 With the known cosmic microwave background, with the known distribution of galaxies, and with the largely known astrophysical mechanisms the backward evolution is pretty much determined at least to up the freeze out.
 The hypothesis is that if all macroscopic details of the present universe - with all the atoms in all the stars in all the galaxies - would be known the past could be determined in an essentially in-ambiguous way.

-The situation of the future is assumed to be long enough to allow for multiple pathways.
+The situation of the {\em future} is assumed to be long enough to allow for multiple pathways.
+Allow for an anthropogenic picture in which decisions are usually considered.
 Driving on the highway one can turn right to Dortmund or left to Frankfurt and one can make a mess in Frankfurt and this will have obvious consequences afterward.
-That the fixed final macroscopic state at the end of the universe limits what one can possibly do is practically irrelevant.
+That the fixed final macroscopic state at the end of the universe limits what can possibly be done is of no practically concern.

-In reality there are quantum boundary states (i.e. without the $\left\{ \,\right\} $'s) which yield a unique macroscopic path way.
+In reality the present and final boundary states are quantum states which yield a uniquely determined macroscopic path way.
 All decisions are actually encoded in the final state which obviously can not contain a time direction.
-That they happen at the bifurcation points denoted by ,,D`` is an illusion \emph{faking the causal direction.}
+That they happen at the bifurcation points denoted by ,,D'' is an illusion \emph{faking the causal direction.}